softwareQinc/qpp/README.md

 # Quantum++

-Quantum++ is a C++11 general purpose quantum computing library, composed solely of header files.
+Quantum++ is a C++11 general purpose quantum computing library, composed solely of template header files.
 It uses the [Eigen 3](http://eigen.tuxfamily.org) linear algebra library and, if available, the [OpenMP](http://openmp.org/) multi-processing library.
 For additional Eigen 3 documentation see
 <http://eigen.tuxfamily.org/dox/>.
 For a simple Eigen 3 quick ASCII reference